Upper Kern Rafting Comprehensive Guide

 Mile 0.13 – Little Momma Rapid: 35.77209, -118.43461 Class II.
 Right after put-in, enjoy this Class II riffle down the right channel of the island.

 Mile 0.53 – Big Daddy Rapid: 35.76712, -118.43159 Class III.
 Read and run.
 Enter center or just left of center and enjoy the ride.
 At higher flows, a great wave train forms at the bottom of the rapid.
 The only real concern is running into the right bank.
-Click here for a detailed description.
+Learn more about Big Daddy Rapid.

 Mile 0.83 – Straight Shot: 35.76367, -118.42901 Class II.
 An easy read and run rapid, this section forks right around a small island but can be bypassed at medium and higher flows to the left.
 At low water, be ready for some shallow rock dodging.

 Mile 1.11 – Rivernook Campground: 35.76382, -118.42621 River Left.
 Spread out over 40 acres, Rivernook is a riverside campground that has a variety of options for both tent camping and RV parking.
-Click here for a detailed description.
+Learn more about Rivernook Campground.

 Mile 1.30 – Freight Train: 35.76215, -118.42361 Class II.
 Also known as Little Las Vegas or Camp James Rapid, this rapid flanks Camp James, located on river left.
 Straight forward, read and run Class II.

 Mile 1.30 – Kern River Sequoia RV Resort: 35.7623, -118.42336 River Left.
-Formerly known as Camp James, the end of the campground you can begin to see Ewings Rapid.
-Click here for a detailed description.
+Formerly known as Camp James, the end of the campground you can begin to see Ewing’s Rapid.
+Learn more about Camp James.